Zulko/eagle.js/README.md

 #### Nested slideshow

 A nested slideshow can be an `inserted` one or an `embedded` one.
 If the nested slideshow's parent is a slideshow, then it's an `inserted` slideshow; if the parent is a slide, then it's an `embedded` slideshow.
-An `embedded` slideshow would have its own events and embedded styles, while an `inserted` slideshow does not. *Do not mix them up:* a `embedded` slideshow in will replace its parent slideshow, while a `inserted` slideshow inside a slide will simply not work.
+An `embedded` slideshow would have its own events and embedded styles, while an `inserted` slideshow does not. *Do not mix them up:* a `embedded` slideshow in a slideshow will replace its parent slideshow, while a `inserted` slideshow inside a slide will simply not work.

 ### slide